Iraqi no-fly zones conflict: History

-However, this was marred by a friendly-fire incident on 14 April 1994 when two United States Air Force F-15 Eagle fighter planes mistakenly shot down two United States Army Blackhawk helicopters, killing 26 Coalition military and civilian personnel.
+On 14 April 1994, two United States Air Force F-15 Eagle fighter planes mistakenly shot down two United States Army UH-60 Black Hawk helicopters, killing 26 U.S. military and civilian personnel.

 In September 1996, the U.S. conducted Operation Desert Strike, and ships from the USS Carl Vinson Battle Group, including USS Laboon, and USS Shiloh, in conjunction with B-52 bombers escorted by F-14D Tomcats from USS Carl Vinson, launched 27 cruise missiles against Iraqi air defense targets in southern Iraq.
 A second wave of 17 was launched later that day.
 The missiles hit targets in and around Kut, Iskandariyah, Nasiriyah, and Tallil.
 This was done in response to Saddam Hussein, the dictator of Iraq, attempting to launch an Iraqi military offensive campaign in the Kurdish town of Arbil in Iraqi Kurdistan.

 Operation Provide Comfort officially ended on 31 December 1996.
 Following Operation Provide Comfort, the United States continued to watch over the northern skies with the launching of Operation Northern Watch on 1 January 1997.
 Operation Northern Watch continued to provide air security to the Kurdish population in the north.
 By 1999, the Department of Defense had flown over 200,000 sorties over Iraq.

 American and British aircraft continuously enforced the NFZ, receiving anti-aircraft fire from Iraqi forces almost daily.
 The operation ran until its conclusion on 1 May 2003.
 In the south, Operation Southern Watch was underway to watch over the persecuted Shi'ite populations.
 This operation was launched on 27 August 1992 with the mission of preventing further human rights abuses against civilian populations.
 Iraq challenged the no-fly zone beginning in December 1992 when a USAF F-16 fighter plane shot down an Iraqi MiG-25 Foxbat fighter which had locked onto it in the Southern no-fly zone.
 The next month Coalition planes attacked Iraqi SAM sites in the South.
 Baghdad eventually halted firing on patrolling Coalition aircraft after August 1993.

 In December 1998, Operation Desert Fox was conducted by the USAF and the Royal Air Force, which was a major four-day bombing campaign on Iraqi targets from 16 December to 19 December 1998.
 The contemporaneous justification for the strikes was Iraq's failure to comply with United Nations Security Council resolutions and its interference with United Nations Special Commission inspectors.